Coordinators:

 Accepted presentations

-- From Self-Doubt to Social Symbiosis: Enabling Worker Inclusion in Transition Processes (Joaquin Zenteno Hopp, Hilde G. Corneliussen, Cheshta Arora)
+- From Self-Doubt to Social Symbiosis: Enabling Worker Inclusion in Transition Processes (Joaquin Zenteno Hopp, Hilde G. Corneliussen, Cheshta Arora) (Online presentation)

 - Digitalisation as a Factor of Decarbonisation?
-A Macroeconomic Panel Analysis of the Role of Digitalisation in Carbon Emissions Reduction in the EU and Globally (Alexandra Korcheva)
+A Macroeconomic Panel Analysis of the Role of Digitalisation in Carbon Emissions Reduction in the EU and Globally (Alexandra Korcheva) (Online presentation)

 - The Fourth Industrial Revolution: Interrogating the Rhetorical Roots of the Green-Digital Transition (Christopher Chagnon)